nabekabebe/BookFInder/README.md

 reviews made by other people.
 Also a third-party API by Google Books is used to pull in ratings from a google online book store.
 Finally, users will be able to query for book details and book reviews the website’s API.

+# Features

+1. The website fetches books from local database with more than 5000 books pre populated.
+2. Users can search for books by book ISBN, title and author.
+3. If book are not found on the local database the website will query the Google Books API and display the books.
+4. For every book queried the website will perform additional api query to populate the response with reach book details like total google books rating and local user ratings and reviews, book cover image, publication year, authors, book descriptions and so on.
+5. The website will provide Amazon link to purchase the books listed.
+6. Users can put their own reviews and rating which will get merged with the review and rating provided by other site users and also ratings from the google API contributing to the overall ratings and number of book's review.
+7. Users cannot add multiple reviews for the same book although they can delete their own review and add another.
+8. The Website provides convinient way to get books and reviews from dedicated api.
+The api method supported is only the http "GET" method.

 ## Run the application: